 One of the first things to do when looking at Pinterest is to reframe how you think about it.
 Often it gets referred to as a “social media” platform.
 While it does have some social elements to it, it is first and foremost a search engine.

 Think about how you use Pinterest.
 Like most users, you’re opening it up to either scroll the feed or most likely to search for something.
-Pinterest’s search engine format is incredibly user friendly and a lot of people use it similarily to Google.
+Pinterest’s search engine format is incredibly user-friendly and a lot of people use it similar to Google.